Human-Guided Harm Recovery for Computer Use Agents: BackBench and Scaffold Evaluation

 \subsection{Results}

 We use \textsc{BackBench} to evaluate the performance of our two generate-and-verify agent scaffolds backboned by Claude Sonnet 4.5 as well as the base model without scaffolding.
 We chose Sonnet 4.5 for its high baseline computer use capabilities, which as of writing have earned it the top spot on the \textsc{OSWorld} leaderboard.
 Notably, Sonnet 4.5 is also Anthropic's most safety-aligned model, having undergone extensive safety tuning \citep{anthropic2025claude}.
 This choice establishes a strong baseline: any improvements our scaffolds provide must overcome an already highly capable and aligned foundation model, making observed gains particularly meaningful indicators of the value of domain-specific alignment mechanisms for harm recovery.
+We compare our test time generation and ranking scaffolds described in Section~\ref{sec:scaffold} (\textit{Rubric-based} and \textit{Reward model}) against each other and the \textit{Base model} without scaffolding.
+We sample $N=10$ candidate recovery plans per scenario, use GPT-4.1 \citep{openai2025gpt41} as the frozen LM for pairwise plan judgments for \textit{Rubric-based}, and finetune Qwen3-0.6B \citep{qwen3technicalreport} on our preference dataset of 1,130 pairwise human judgments of plans from \ref{subsec:rubric_weighting} for \textit{Reward model}.
+Running each system on \textsc{BackBench} takes 16 hours using a single virtual machine, however it is possible to speed this up by running more virtual machines in parallel, each performing a subset of the tasks for each system.
+Full prompts and reward model training details can be found in Appendix \ref{appendix:prompts} and \ref{appendix:rm}.